 When I start thinking, “I’m Ram Dass, and I’ve worked on myself, and I’m supposed to be equanimous, loving, present, clear, compassionate, accepting,” oftentimes I get tired, I get angry and petulant, and I close down.
-For a long time I’d get into those states and I would feel really embarrassed, because that isn’t who Ram Dass is supposed to be.
-So I would appear like I was warm, charming, equanimous, compassionate, and there was deviousness and deception involved.
-Then I realized that’s bad business, because that cuts us off from one another… and I had to risk my truth.
-I had to risk being human with other people, and realize that what we offer each other is our truth, and our truth includes all of our stuff.
+For a long time, I’d get into those states and I would feel really embarrassed because that isn’t who Ram Dass is supposed to be.
+So I would appear like I was warm, charming, equanimous, compassionate, and there were deviousness and deception involved.
+Then I realized that’s bad business because that cuts us off from one another… and I had to risk my truth.
+I had to risk being human with other people and realize that what we offer each other is our truth, and our truth includes all of our stuff.

 The first thing I had to do was accept my own truth.
 I had to allow myself to be a human being.

-Then, I started to experience my own beauty and it frightened me, because it was so dissonant and discrepant from the model that I had cultivated of myself over the years.
-Dissonance between the idea that I had to do good in order to be beautiful and that idea that I just am… and that what is, is in its own way beautiful.
+Then, I started to experience my own beauty and it frightened me because it was so dissonant and discrepant from the model that I had cultivated of myself over the years.
+The dissonance between the idea that I had to do good in order to be beautiful and that idea that I just am… and that what is, is in its own way beautiful.

 So we’re talking about appreciating what is.
 Not loving yourself, as opposed to not liking yourself, but allowing yourself.
 As you allow, it changes.
 I think that gets behind the polarities.
 I think that’s what’s important.